statamic/v2-docs/content/pages/4.fieldtypes/index.md

 ---
 ## Default Settings {#default-settings}

 Most fieldtypes share a common set of default settings, like validation, display text, instructions, and so on.
-You'll see them referenced throughout the docs, so we've detailed them here for you.
+You'll see this list referenced throughout the docs.